Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/ReadMe.md

 ## code/02_modeling
 This folder contains code related to modeling, including feature engineering, model creation (using cross-validation and hyper-parameter sweeping), and model evaluation.
 For illustration, two models were created using Elastic Net and Random Forest.
 Evaluation on test data indicated AUC of both models were comparable, and were > 0.85.

-Details about the code used in modeling is provided in [code/02_modeling](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/code/02_modeling).
+Detail about the code used in modeling is provided in [code/02_modeling](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/code/02_modeling).

 ## code/03_deployment
 This folder contains code related to deployment of the Random Forest model in Azure Container Services.
-Details about the code used in deployment is provided in [code/03_deployment](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/code/03_deployment).
+Detail about the code used in deployment is provided in [code/03_deployment](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/code/03_deployment).

 ## Execution
 ### Code run in local compute context
 In this example, we execute code in **local compute environment** only.
-Executing a Python script in a local Python runtime is easy:

-    az ml experiment submit -c local my_script.py

-Please refer to Azure Machine Learning documents for execution details and further options.
+Refer to Azure Machine Learning documents for execution details and further options.

 ### Installation of required libraries
 Before you start executing code, from inside the project, go to file menu and open command prompt.
 Then install the following libraries: